tsmx/object-hmac/README.md

 Type: `String`

 The key to calculate the objects HMAC and validate against the given one.
-Must be identical to the `key` that was used to create the original HMAC for the object.
+Must be identical to the `key` that was used to create the original HMAC for the object for a successful verification.

 #### hmacAttribute